darthbatman/SigPwny-CTF-Demo/README.md

 # SigPwny-CTF-Demo
-Demo Capture the Flag exercise for UIUC SigPwny (SigPony)
+Demo Capture the Flag exercise for UIUC (University of Illinois, Urbana-Champaign) SigPwny (SigPony)